AndreasSchuette/makem3u/README.md

 You will have to specify the target-directory for playlist-files and for mp3-files to scan in the sourcecode.

 makem3u is provided without any warranty.

+# major update comming soon
+- gui
+- command-line parameters
+- not only a piece of code anymore